Categories

 Loky-Manambato, Daraina

-The main reason to visit the small village of Daraina is to pay a visit to Loky-Manambato, a protected area that is home to the beautiful golden-crowned sifaka.
+The main reason to visit the small village of Daraina is to pay a visit to Loky-Manambato, a protected area where beautiful golden-crowned sifaka lemurs live.

 This glorious species is one of the rarest of all the lemurs and is among the 25 most threatened primates in the world, and here you are almost guaranteed to see one in its natural habitat.
 They’re most likely to be seen snoozing during the day but many visitors have been lucky enough to see these creatures effortlessly gliding up to 10m through the air.